Truth in Advertising: Selling Your Brand, Your Way

 If everyone’s super…

-Did you ever watch the Pixar film the Incredibles?
+Have you seen the movie The Incredibles?
 It’s the story of a world in which superheroes have been forced to live mundane, unexceptional lives due to a series of high-profile incidents.
-The bad guy is a disillusioned brat who goes by the alias Syndrome.
+The bad guy is a disillusioned brat who goes by the alias Syndrome (see the cover photo above).
 He wants to use technology to give the whole world super-powers, but for all the wrong reasons.
 His reasoning?
 ‘If everyone’s super, no one is.’

 In the world of marketing, particularly online marketing, this seems applicable.
 A lot of people form an opinion on what a ‘good brand’ is, and they try to emulate these so-called ‘good brands’.
 Or, they see what’s working for other brands and try to do the same for themselves, expecting the same result.
 Unfortunately, there are a few things wrong with this approach.